denten-papers/xp-routledge/proposal.md

 ### Chapter 1: Literature and the Digital Humanities Now

-The first chapter will pose and begin answering the question shaping the rest of the book: What are the digital humanities? and Why do they matter?
+The first chapter will pose and begin answering questions that the rest of the
+book: What are the digital humanities? and Why do they matter?
 In making a broad summary of the field, I organize the variety of existing practices into three main categories.
 The first deals with computational approaches to the study of literature and culture.
 Like the computational turn affecting many other disciplines, advancements in natural language processing techniques and